ozoneplatform/ozp-ansible/README.md

 like deploy ozp-center, or provision a server without installing OZP code.

 `group_vars/all/vault.yml` is an encrypted file containing credentials for the OZP core team's Jenkins instance.
 We do not make these public.
-This file will need to be removed before running Ansible, else you will get errors about it.
+If you are a member of the core dev team, you can use the `--ask-vault-pass` command line option to decrypt the vault file.
+Otherwise, simply copy the provided `vault_unencrypted.yml` file over top of `vault.yml`.
+The only consequence of this is that you won't be able to connect to our Jenkins build server to retrieve pre-built artifacts

-We haven't had a particular need for Ansible's Hosts or Groups features yet...
+We haven't had a particular need for Ansible's Hosts or Groups features yet, so you may notice random group names and ad hoc sets of hosts.

 ## Ansible Variables
 * group_vars/all/all.yml